 According to a new discussion paper from the McKinsey Global Institute (MGI), China’s digital economy: A leading global force, China is the world’s largest e-commerce market.
 China is accounting for more than 40% of the value of worldwide e-commerce transactions while about a decade ago, it took only a part less than 1 percent.
 20.1% of the total retail sales grew are based on online sales.

 In China, everything is simple to obtain through the internet.
-There are many e-commerce Websites like Taobao, Tmall or JD.
-They gather many products from different categories such as food, clothing, household products, accessories and from different countries, according to Chinese customer’s needs.
+There are many e-commerce Websites like Taobao, Tmall, or JD.
+They gather many products from different categories such as food, clothing, household products, accessories, and from different countries, according to Chinese customer’s needs.
 E-commerce offers a wide range of choices and opened also the door for abroad companies.

 Moreover, it’s often cheaper to purchase online.
 To go further, it has become a real way to consume in China.
-It makes easier to purchase, and it is saving time at the same moment.
+It makes it easier to purchase, and it is saving time at the same moment.
 Also, quick shipping in China supports this trend.

 A major global force in Mobile payment

 China has 11 times the transaction value of the United States.
-Economists started to describe China as a Cashless society because of money is almost disappearing within big Chinese cities, replaced by QR codes.
+Economists started to describe China as a Cashless society because money is almost disappearing within big Chinese cities, replaced by QR codes.

 Thanks to Alibaba and WeChat, which provide Alipay and WeChat Pay, mobile payments have taken China by storm.
 It is possible to use it almost everywhere, from the Merchant of vegetables and fruits at the corner of the street to luxury stores settled in the center of Shanghai.